 *Do you know that the person who is bidding might actually be trying to sell or the person who is offering might actually be trying to buy?
 How is this relevant?
 It’s relevant because as soon as that person gets his order filled at the better price, the “fake” bid (or offer) will disappear and the market will probably move in that direction for at least a tick or two if not more.

 *Do you know that all trading platforms are not created equal?
 If you don’t believe me, run a few of them side by side during the unemployment number release.
 If you’re a scalper, having access to the best platform is critical.
-There are several different ones to choose from but I feel the two best market depth platforms on the market are the JigsawTrading depth and sales platform which is an add-on to NinjaTrader and TT’s X-trader.
-They flow really well in fast markets and you can see prints that you miss on other platforms.
-I have many people ask me if these are requisites for implementing my strategies and the answer to that is no, they are not.
+There are several different ones from which to choose.
+I use the JigsawTrading depth and sales platform which can be plugged into NinjaTrader or into any platform which is fed by the Open E Cry (OEC) data feed.
+It will also be available to MultiCharts users in the near future.
+The Jigsaw DOM is, in my opinion, hands down the best DOM platform for the normal retail trader.
+TT’s X-trader is the standard and for good reason but it’s quite expensive and it’s really not necessary unless you are working many types of orders simultaneously.
+It’s designed more for pros who do a lot of HFT, spreading, etc. There are some other good ones on the market as well but the point is that you need a good DOM.
+It makes a huge difference.
+The good platforms flow really well in fast markets and you can see prints that you miss on other platforms.
+Most people do not understand this because most people have never seen a good DOM in action.
+This is one of the reasons why people do not understand the importance of the order book.
+I have many people ask me if using these particular platforms are requisites for implementing my strategies and the answer to that is no, they are not.
 My strategies are based around reading the volume and the order flow and you can use any DOM you like.
 I simply feel that these platforms give you more of an edge when it comes to following the volume.

 Many aspiring traders don’t really understand what scalping is.
 They have become infatuated with technical analysis and risk to reward strategies and think that scalpers are “gangster traders” (I quote from a forum post I once read).
 These people are wrong.
 If anything, scalpers tend to be some of the most risk averse traders.
 There is a large amount of misinformation circulating out there in regards to scalping.
 There are some who think it might be a good strategy but feel it is beyond their abilities.
 They prefer to remain safe in their charts and place stop losses based on past price action rather than current events.